-One of the joys of genealogy is finding information about your ancestors thatking_bad provides insight into their lives and personalities.
+One of the joys of genealogy is finding information about your ancestors that provides insight into their lives and personalities.
 Letters, documents and other stories written by or about them are treasured discoveries.

 We are elated when we find them.
 We read them to other family members and friends.
 We often give them higher praise than the straight “A” report cards that our children bring home.